Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Hero Image

 In this comprehensive guide, we'll dive deep into the lifespan of solar panels, explain the concept of degradation, and provide actionable tips to ensure your system continues to power your life for decades to come.
-Don't forget to use our off-grid solar calculator to size your system perfectly for long-term use.
+Don't forget to use our WattSizing Calculator to size your system perfectly for long-term use.

 The "lifespan" of a solar panel isn't like a lightbulb that suddenly burns out.
 Instead, it refers to the period during which the panel produces a guaranteed percentage of its original power output.

-Here is a breakdown of what that looks like over time:
+Here is a breakdown of what that looks like over a 25-year lifespan for a standard tier-1 panel:

 YearPower Output Capacity